simonarnell/simonarnell.github.io/_posts/2018-10-21-IoT-Traffic-Light.md

 # Arduino

 I started with learning how to control LEDs using the Arduino, then relays, LEDs controlled via relays and finally the 230V lamps of the traffic light.
-The Arduino sketch for this is pretty simple as it just steps through the four phases of UK traffic light, consisting of:
+The Arduino sketch for this is pretty simple as it just steps through the four phases of a UK traffic light, consisting of:

 - Red
 - Red, Amber